-The following information is intended to provide a general overview of the firefighter recruitment process undertaken by the Department of Fire and Emergency Services (DFES).
-Applicants should be aware that the selection process is very competitive, thorough and time consuming.
+The following information is intended to provide a general overview of the firefighter

+(DFES).
+Applicants should be aware that the selection process is very competitive, and Linguistically Diverse backgrounds to apply.

-DFES is committed to building a diverse workforce and strongly encourages women, Australian Aboriginal and Torres Strait Islander people and people from Culturally and Linguistically Diverse backgrounds to apply.
+DFES is committed to building a diverse workforce and strongly encourages women,

+Australian Aboriginal and Torres Strait Islander people and people from Culturally